robojumper/robojumper.github.io/content/too-real/dispatch.md

 * Virtual dispatch: 30ns / call
 * Non-virtual dispatch: 20.2ns / call

 A `private` function is always `final`.
-Since `private` functions are entirely visible to outside classes and subclasses, they also don't need virtual dispatch.
+Since `private` functions are entirely invisible to outside classes and subclasses, they also don't need virtual dispatch.

 {{< interjection kind="advice" >}}